kevin18low/Project-Portfolio/README.md

 - As a user, I want to choose the size of the board to play on

 **Phase 2**
-- As a user, I want to be able to save my player profile in the PlayerBase
+- As a user, I want to have the choice to save my game so I can play again another time
-- As a user, I want to be able to reload my player profile with all my past scores saved
-- As a user, I want to be able to save my game and be able to reload it another time
+- As a user, I want to have the choice to load a saved game or start a new one

 **Citations**
 - JsonSerializationDemo